 Therapeutic Approach

-I use a person-centered, strengths-based, and relational approach to hold a warm and nonjudgmental space when working with clients.
-This means that I center you, your voice, your process, and being present in the space we’re creating together in therapy.
-I am committed to supporting you in exploring and uncovering the root causes and contributing factors to the issues standing between you and your empowerment, joy, and healing.
+Esther uses a person-centered, strengths-based, and relational approach to hold a warm and nonjudgmental space when working with individuals.
+She is committed to supporting individuals as they explore and uncover the root causes and contributing factors to the issues standing between them and their empowerment, joy, and healing.

-I draw from multiple modalities including CBT, TF-CBT, DBT, narrative therapy, and mindfulness.
-I also collaborate with each person to explore your own methods of storytelling and meaning-making in the work that we do together.
+Esther draws from multiple modalities including Cognitive Behavioral Therapy (CBT), Trauma-Focused Cognitive Behavioral Therapy (TF-CBT), narrative therapy, and mindfulness.
+She also collaborates with each individual to explore their own methods of storytelling and meaning-making.

 Anxiety